Memory that learns what works. So you can do more of it.

 Memory B:

-Regular AI picks Memory A because "romantic" and "downtown" sound like good date words.
+Regular AI picks Memory A because "function" and "fix" are closer keyword matches.

-Roampal picks Memory B because it remembers you actually had a great time there.
+Roampal picks Memory B because it knows that approach actually worked.

 How does it know what worked?